 - Safety devices

 After the ignition-off inspection, operators should perform an inspection with the engine on and should check the:

 - Hoist and lowering control

 - Horn and backup alarm

 Follow the Equipment Operator’s Manual

 When it comes to taking care of the equipment, the manufacturer’s instructions know best.
 It is important for operators to keep this information handy at all times to identify issues quickly and effectively.
 Operators should carry their manual with them and inside their forklift so they can easily reference it when performing basic fluid and attachment checkups before the start of the day.
 The operator’s manual will also give important information about the loading and unloading capabilities of the forklift, and what the maximum weight and height limitations are.
 This information will help operators prevent damaging the equipment.

 Taking the time to create a scheduled preventative maintenance plan can prevent small problems from becoming large, expensive ones.
 Keeping prevention at the back of your floor manager’s mind will allow you to schedule routine tune-ups without being blindsided when a forklift needs to be taken out of rotation for major repairs.
 Here is a basic preventative maintenance list you can easily start using in your warehouse.

-Predictive maintenance is preparing for repairs before they have even happened, and should be used in conjunction with preventative maintenance.
-This can be done by taking into account the service recommendations from the manufacturer and predicting when forklifts will need repairs when parts wear out depending upon the type and extent of their usage.
+Predictive maintenance is preparing for repairs before they happen.
+It should be used in conjunction with preventative maintenance.
+This can be done by taking into account the service recommendations from the manufacturer and predicting when forklifts will need repairs.
+You can estimate when parts will wear out depending on the type and extent of their usage.
 Predictive monitoring can be accomplished manually by the manager or by an automated system.

 This low-cost program can be completed anytime, anywhere!